-- 1.-(1) The rules set out in the following paragraphs of this Schedule apply for the purpose of interpreting regulation 7(2). - (2) They also apply for the purpose of interpreting this Schedule.
+- 1.-(1) The rules set out in the following paragraphs of this Schedule apply for the purpose of interpreting regulation 7(2) (meaning of "owned or controlled directly or indirectly" in Part 3). - (2) They also apply for the purpose of interpreting this Schedule.